Relationship, Drug and Alcohol Education (Curriculum) Bill

 Description

-The Relationship, Drug and Alcohol Education (Curriculum) Bill amends the Education Act 2002 and the Education and Inspections Act 2006 to include PSHE as a foundation subject across all key stages in maintained schools in England.
+The Relationship, Drug and Alcohol Education (Curriculum) Bill amends the Education Act 2002 and the Education and Inspections Act 2006 to formally include PSHE as a foundation subject in the national curriculum for all key stages (Years 1-11).

 Government Spending